DFE-Digital/register-early-career-teachers/documentation/service-rules/dfe-users.md

 - Setting or updating participant statuses
 - Calculating grant funding

+However, the Department for Education is redesigning the ECF services so that they can be sustained without so much developer involvement.

+There will be an interface where other staff can carry out the above responsibilities.

-## Calculating payments for providers
+## Staff who calculate payments for providers

 What is referred to as the 'payment engine' is a piece of code in the same ECF application that calculates payments for LPs.

-Provider payments are made up of:
+Provider payments are made up of a:

 - set-up fee
 - service fee